All-Time NTXSC Academy Signings

 Dylan Lacy (10) leaps at the ball before passing out wide in the MLS Next Cup semifinals match against New England Revolution at Toyota Soccer Center on Friday, June 23, 2023.
 (Daniel McCullough, 3rd Degree)

 Malachi Molina – (Miami, Florida) A Jamaican U17 right back (formally a winger).
-Molina signed with NTX late in the 2023 season.
-His deal is only through 2024 which is a short window for a player who doesn’t graduate high school until May 2025.
+Molina signed with NTX late in the 2023 season and carried into 2024.
+Homegrown status kicking in for 2025?
+Graduates high school until May 2025.

 Malachi Molina playing North Texas SC in 2023.
 (Courtesy North Texas SC)